UMM-CSci-Systems/Log-processing/README.md

 \x27
 ```

-Backslash-x will, in the shell and actually in most programming languages let
+Backslash-x will, in many programming languages, let
 you specify a character via the hexadecimal (hence the 'x' for 'hex') code for
 that character.
 If you look at an ASCII table you'll find that single quote has
 a hex code of 27.
 So a string like `"it\x27s"` will give you `"it's"`.